gnn06/redmine_docker/README.md

 1 volume to store redmine source samba server to access sources from host.

+- create containers with docker-compose up
+- create database model with docker exec 34_redmine_1 bash then rakedb:migrate
+- open \\10.0.75.2\redmine
-create containers with docker-compose up create database model with docker exec 34_redmine_1 bash then rakedb:migrate open \\10.0.75.2\redmine see log and interact with debugger with docker attach 34_redmine_1
+- see log and interact with debugger with docker attach 34_redmine_1
+- put your plugin source into \\10.0.75.2\redmine\plugins (git clone works)

 # https://github.com/docker-library/redmine